Inferture/NotBeatSaber-processing/README.md

 # NotBeatSaber
 A rythm game made in processing where you will use accelerometers to play.

+In order to work, the files should be in a "NotBeatSaber" folder (NotBeatSaber/NotBeatSaber.pde ...")

 # Game Mode
 You can change the game mode in NotBeatSaber.pde.
 There are currently 2 game modes: Saving and Playing.